top of page

 • Cybersecurity and IT governance

-How to Do a Materiality Assessment in 6 Simple Steps
+How to Conduct a Materiality Assessment in 6 Simple Steps

 1. Make a List of ESG Topics

-Start by choosing ESG issues that are relevant to your business from the list above.
-Pick the ones that affect your operations or are important in your industry.
+Start by compiling a list of ESG issues that apply to your business.
+Pick the ones that directly impact your operations or are significant in your industry.

 2. Talk to Your Stakeholders

-Your stakeholders are the people who are affected by your business — employees, customers, suppliers, lenders, and even the local community.
+Who are your stakeholders?
+They include employees, customers, suppliers, lenders, and the local community.
+Engage with them by asking:

 • What issues do they care about?